 In the later years of his life he acted with the Tilden branch of the Democracy, and at State conventions and other party caucuses did much in a quiet way to further the cause of the ex-Governor (Samuel J. Tilden).

-Robert Horr would serve as a director at the Agricultural and Empire State Insurance for a number of years before becoming vice president in 1949 and president in 1952.
+Robert Horr served as a director at the Agricultural and Empire State Insurance for some years before becoming vice president in 1949 and president in 1952.
 Four years later, Horr was elected president of the Hungerford-Holbrook company in addition to his Agricultural Insurance role.
 Not to be outdone, Robert’s wife, Agnes Gamble Horr, would be elected trustee of the Henry Keep Home in 1962.
-Agnes’s father, John Gamble, would once own the house at 216 Keyes Ave and started the Brownsville Board Company which is how her husband Robert came to be a vice president there.
+Agnes’s father, John Gamble, once owned the house at 216 Keyes Ave and started the Brownsville Board Company, which is how her husband Robert came to be a vice president there.
 Robert, at one point, would also serve as president of the Jefferson Historical Society.

-Robert Horr would pass away at the age of 89 on November 23, 1987.
-His wife Agnes, with health failing for some time, would pass away only 10 days later on December 3.
+Robert Horr passed away at the age of 89 on November 23, 1987.
+His wife Agnes, with health failing for some time, would pass away only ten days later on December 3.
 They were both buried at Brookside Cemetery.
-The Starbuck mansion would be sold to William F. and Marsha E. Brown the following year who would turn the landmark into a bed and breakfast known as the Starbuck House Bed and Breakfast.
-The Horrs, who lived at the residence for decades, had accumulated a number of items that were put up for auction, raising about $50,000.
+The Starbuck mansion would be sold to William F. and Marsha E. Brown the following year, who would turn the landmark into a bed and breakfast known as the Starbuck House Bed and Breakfast.
+The Horrs, who lived at the residence for decades, had accumulated many items that were put up for auction, raising about $50,000.

 The Starbuck House Bed and Breakfast would win consecutive awards for being one of America’s best small inns in 1991 and again in 1992.
-In 1993, the owners would hold a “lottery” contest with hopes of getting 5,000 written entries at $100 apiece with the best written essay winning the Starbuck mansion.
+In 1993, the owners would hold a “lottery” contest with hopes of getting 5,000 written entries at $100 apiece, with the best-written essay winning the Starbuck mansion.
 The contest was ultimately called off due to uncertainty regarding New York State’s future regarding “lottery” type contests.
-Some confusion with regards to ownership, the Times listing Marsha E. and Gary Saal as owners, despite other articles still referring to Marsha E. Brown as the owner.
+Some confusion concerning ownership, the Times listed Marsha E. and Gary Saal as owners, despite other articles still referring to Marsha E. Brown as the owner.